Rajsoni03/Neural-Plot-Development/README.md

 # Neural Plot
-## A module for visualizing Neural Networks of the TensorFlow/Keras models.
+## A Library for visualizing Neural Networks of the TensorFlow/Keras models.
-### This is working on Matplotlib.
+### This Library is working on Matplotlib.
 ### This works well for smaller models but takes longer for larger models.
 #### Currently Under Development
 <br>